-CD AUX: To switch between the player and the radio when a disc is playing, press the AM-FM button.
-To return to the player, press CD AUX.
+CD AUX: Press this button if you have a disc loaded in the CD player and the radio is turned on, to play a compact disc.
+Press AM-FM to return to the radio when a compact disc is playing.
+Press CD AUX to switch between the compact disc player and console-mounted CD changer if both are loaded.
 When a disc is playing, the letters CD and the CD symbol will appear on the display.
 (If the radio is turned off, the disc stays in the player and will resume playing at the point where it stopped.)

 EJECT: Press this button to eject the disc from the player and play the radio.
 When the same or a new disc is inserted, the disc will start playing on track one.
 If a compact disc is left sitting in the opening for more than a few seconds, the player will pull the CD back in.
 The radio will continue playing.
 When the ignition is off, press this button to load a CD.
-If you leave a compact disc in the player while listening to the radio, it may become warm.